John Tucker was named head coach of the Boston Cannons in June 2013. Tucker joined the Cannons coaching staff prior to the 2013 as an assistant coach.

 The son of a former professional basketball player, he wrestled, coached baseball and was the Athletic Trainer at Penn State Abington campus, then played football at Temple University, graduating from both with degrees in Recreation and Sports Administration.

-Michael lives in the Philadelphia area where he is married, Mary with 3 sons, Dan, Mike Jr. and Chris.
+Michael lives in the Philadelphia area with his wife, Mary, and has three sons, Dan, Mike Jr. and Chris.